ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 d) If you had a nichrome wire of the typical resistor diameter, $3.2\ mm$, what length would you need to have a resistance $R$ of 750 $\Omega$?
 :::

 You may have noticed the value of part d above is quite large.
 This would result in a very inconvenient resistor, as it would be huge compared to modern electronics.
 This large length is due to the large cross-sectional area of the resistor.
-A modern resistor made of nichrome wire uses wire approximately $0.1\ mm$ in diameter wrapped around a core $2.5\ mm$ in diameter.
+A modern resistor made of nichrome wire might use wire approximately $0.1\ mm$ in diameter wrapped around a core $2.5\ mm$ in diameter.
 One loop of this wire around the core is approximately $7.85\ mm$ long.

 ::: Question
-Using the resistivity of nichrome, the length per loop or wire, and diameter of modern nichrome wires in resistors, find the amount of loops of nichrome needed to make a 750 $\Omega$ resistor.
+Using the resistivity of nichrome, the length per loop of wire, and diameter of modern nichrome wires in resistors, find the number of turns of nichrome wire needed to make a 750 $\Omega$ resistor.
 :::
 :::